 Kline School of Law and Dornsife School of Public Health

-Depending on the pace of coursework that they select, students finish the two degrees in either four or four-and-a-half years.
+Students take their first year of study at the Law School where they complete the standard first-year curriculum.
+During the upper-class years, they take courses at both schools, in addition to a public health-related law co-op.
+Depending on the pace of coursework they select, students finish the two degrees in either three or three-and-a-half years.
 Both degrees are awarded simultaneously.

 Review Degree Requirements and Courses